Infradevandops/NAMASKAH.APP/frontend/src/docs/component-api-reference.md

 }
 ```

-This comprehensive API reference provides everything developers need to effectively use CumApp components.
+This comprehensive API reference provides everything developers need to effectively use namaskah components.
 For more examples and interactive documentation, refer to the Storybook stories at `/storybook`.